degville/ubuntu-core-docs/docs/explanation/community-engagement.md

 - **[kernel snaps](https://github.com/snapcore/sample-kernels)** define the Linux kernel to run on each system.
 - **[base snaps](https://snapcraft.io/docs/base-snaps)** provide the run-time environment and a minimal set of libraries.

 In addition to the above, our [Documentation](https://ubuntu.com/core/docs) is hosted and built from [https://github.com/canonical/ubuntu-core-docs](https://github.com/canonical/ubuntu-core-docs).
-See [How to contribute](/contributing.md) for further details.
+See {ref}`How to contribute <ref-contributing-contribute-to-our-docs>` for further details.

 ## Contributions